The dangers of fake alcohol

 There is no way of knowing for certain the ingredients contained in fake or illegally produced alcohol, which means that drinking it can lead to anything from nausea, to blindness, and even death.

-Drinking fake alcohol is very risky to our health and could have dangerous consequences.
+Drinking fake alcohol is very risky to your health and could have dangerous consequences.
 Fake or illegally produced alcohol can lead to anything from nausea to blindness, and even death.
 That’s because we have no way of knowing for certain how it’s made and what is in it.

 Fake or illegally produced alcohol is alcohol that is produced in unlicensed distilleries or people's homes and intended for sale.
-Properly produced and certified alcoholic drinks will be made using ethanol, whereas production of fake alcohol – according to the – is more likely to use cheaper versions of alcohol, and contain potentially even more dangerous chemicals.1
+Properly produced and certified alcoholic drinks will be made using ethanol, whereas production of fake alcohol – according to the Food Standards Agency – is more likely to use cheaper versions of alcohol, and contain potentially even more dangerous chemicals.1

 It is illegal to distil and sell alcohol to the public in the UK without a license from HM Revenue & Customs (HMRC).2